wifiphisher/wifiphisher/docs/custom_phishing_scenario.rst

  <input type="text" name="wphshr-password"></input>

 In this example, 'victim_name' and 'ISP' variables come from config.ini, while 'target_ap_vendor' variable comes from the beacon frames.
-Both "wphshr-username" and "wphshr-password" values will be logged.
+While all POST values are logged by Wifiphisher by default, those that indicate that they include passwords or usernames are marked as "credentials".
+In this case, both "wphshr-username" and "wphshr-password" are credentials and will be printed after a succesfull attack.

 There are cases where dynamic rendering is necessary for the phishing page.
 For example, in order to make the above ISP scenario more realistic we can have the